GETTING AN EIN – an Employers Identification Number

 including the notes on page 2.
 You DON’T NEED to send this anywhere – it’s just a memo so you can see which questions are relevant.
 You are NOT registering for US tax with the IRS, you are only applying to get this number for tax withholding purposes.

 At question 9a you are “Other” not “Corporation”.
 Although you’re a corporation in the UK, “Corporation” on the SS4 means a USA Corporation.
 If they register you as a US Corporation, you’ll be expected to make a US tax return as well, which is not applicable.

 If asked, emphasise that you are asking for an EIN ONLY for the purposes of tax exemption on royalty income, NOT to be registered as a US-taxable entity.

-Call the IRS’s dedicated line for businesses located outside of the US: 001-267-941-1099 (not toll free – but I consider it a reasonable cost to set up your company, and it can be claimed as a business expense).
-Keep your SS-4 form beside you when they do as they will ask you about your entries.
+Keep your SS-4 form beside you when you call, as they will ask you about your entries.
 Keep your company information close as well, as they may ask about the incorporation date / directors etc.

 Make it clear you are the OWNER of the business.
 They will then be able to complete the application there and then.
 You may be asked to quote your date of birth and other details.